ayton-village/website/council/content/constitution.md

 3. present financial information to the Council when required; and
 4. if nominated to do so, prepare annually an Abstract of Accounts for submission to the Annual General Meeting.

-8.7 Any vacancy in office arising during the office-bearer’s term of office may be filled at any meeting of the Council, provided that notice of the vacancy has been included in the agenda for the meeting.
+8.7 Any vacancy in office arising during the office bearer’s term of office may be filled at any meeting of the Council, provided that notice of the vacancy has been included in the agenda for the meeting.

-8.8 As soon as practicable following such appointments, the Council shall lodge with the Service Director of Strategy and Policy of the Scottish Borders Council, a return specifying the full names, designations and addresses of the Council office-bearers and Auditor(s)/Examiner(s) of their Accounts and subsequently advise him, in writing, of all changes thereof within one month of such changes occurring.
+8.8 As soon as practicable following such appointments, the Council shall lodge with the Service Director of Strategy and Policy of the Scottish Borders Council, a return specifying the full names, designations and addresses of the Council office bearers and Auditor(s)/Examiner(s) of their Accounts and subsequently advise him, in writing, of all changes thereof within one month of such changes occurring.